top of page

 North Atlantic is proposing to develop a renewable energy project in the Placentia Bay and Trinity Bay regions on the Island of Newfoundland.
 The North Atlantic Wind to Hydrogen Project will include the installation of an onshore wind farm to power the production of green hydrogen for export to global markets.

 Through the Government of Newfoundland and Labrador’s wind energy process, North Atlantic was awarded 10,300 hectares (Ha) in total of Crown Lands around the Avalon Isthmus.
-The initial North Atlantic Wind to Hydrogen Project is proposed to be developed on 4,600 Ha in the Sunnyside Area, with Crown Land reserved for future projects.
+The initial North Atlantic Wind to Hydrogen Project is proposed to develop a wind farm on 4,600 hectares in the Sunnyside area, with the remaining Crown Land reserved for future projects, and a hydrogen plant and hydrogenation plant in Come by Chance, at the existing North Atlantic Logistics terminal.

 Project Components